Blokart: Racing

 Although Blokarts meet the qualification standard for mini-yachts under the FISLY regulations, they are generally sailed in separate regattas.
-Racing differs to other land yacht racing - which typically has stationary starts and race across the wind on beaches.
-It actually has more in common with water based sailing, with 2-3 minute dial-up starts and windward/leeward courses.
-Racing is held on purpose built tracks, airport runways, parking areas as well as beaches and dry lake beds.
+Racing differs to other land yacht racing – which typically has stationary starts and race across the wind on beaches.
+It actually has more in common with water-based sailing, with 2-3 minute dial-up starts and windward/leeward courses.
+Racing is held on purpose-built tracks, airport runways, and parking areas, as well as beaches and dry lake beds.
 Races are between 5 minutes and 8 minutes in duration.